Tutorial

 tools: { weatherTool },

-});Now ask it something that needs the tool, and watch the loop chain calls on its own:
+});Now ask it something that actually needs the tool:

 const result = await agent.generate("Should I pack a coat for Oslo?");